cssence/cssence.com/data/2020/redesign-structure-and-semantics.md

 ### Solved issues

-Every so often, I encounter tweets that say something like <q>it is 2020 and there are still blog posts that do not show the **date of publication.**</q> Well, that was something [my 2016 redesign](/2016/redesign) didn’t properly take care of.
+Every so often, I encounter tweets that say something like <q>it is 2020 and there are still blog posts that do not show the **date of publication.**</q> [(Most prominently, Sara and Bruce told me so.)](https://twitter.com/brucel/status/1265577433199267840) Well, that was something [my 2016 redesign](/2016/redesign) didn’t properly take care of.
 All my pages did show when they were published and/or last updated, but the information was placed after the page content, together with other metadata.
 I’ve decided to duplicate the date, so I can also show it up top, where it is more common.

 Last but not least, I’ve added a proper heading (level 3) to each individual **comment**, a shortcoming I wasn’t even aware of, and ensured that all headings have unique IDs, so they can serve as anchor link targets.